softstream-link/byteserde/readme.md

 * The motivation for this product is two fold:
   * To be the `fastest` byte stream serializer/deserializer on the market for latency sensetive usecases.

-  * To be able to define rust `struct` that represent application data models while at the same time not having to write code and instead using `derive` annotations and attributes auto-generate code to put these models on the wire for `new` or `existing` `latency` sensetive network protocols.
+  * To be able to define rust `struct` that represent application data models while at the same time not having to write code and instead using `derive` annotations and attributes auto-generate code to put these models on the wire for `new` or `existing` `latency` sensitive network protocols.
 Hence any and all auto generated serialization code should be as fast as one can possibly write by hand.

 * Benchmark results below show a performance summary of serializing & deserializing identical `sample` struct with only numeric fields using different frameworkds available:
   * `byteserde` - `~15ns` read/write